surfer190/fixes/docs/security/serious-cryptography.md

 Symmetric encryption - two parties share a key and use it for both encryption and decryption.

-Assymetric encryption - in assymetric encryption there are 2 keys.
+Asymetric encryption - in asymetric encryption there are 2 keys.
 The encryption key (the public key) and the decryption key (the private key)

 The public key can be computer form the private key but (obviously) the private key cannot be computer from the public key.